ufs-community/ufs-srweather-app/doc/UsersGuide/BackgroundInfo/TechnicalOverview.rst

 Repository Structure
 ----------------------
 The ``ufs-srweather-app`` :term:`umbrella repository` is an NCO-compliant repository.
-Its structure follows the standards laid out in :term:`NCEP` Central Operations (NCO) WCOSS :nco:`Implementation Standards <ImplementationStandards.v11.0.0.pdf>`.
+Its structure follows the standards laid out in the :term:`NCEP` Central Operations (NCO) WCOSS :nco:`Implementation Standards <ImplementationStandards.v11.0.0.pdf>`.
 This structure is implemented using the ``local_path`` settings contained within the ``Externals.cfg`` file.
-After ``manage_externals/checkout_externals`` is run (see :numref:`Section %s <CheckoutExternals>`), the specific GitHub repositories described in :numref:`Table %s <top_level_repos>` are cloned into the target subdirectories shown below under ``/sorc``.
+When ``manage_externals/checkout_externals`` is run (see :numref:`Section %s <CheckoutExternals>`), the specific GitHub repositories described in :numref:`Table %s <top_level_repos>` are cloned into the target subdirectories shown below under ``/sorc``.
 Directories that will be created as part of the build process appear in parentheses and will not be visible until after the build is complete.
 Some files and directories have been removed for brevity.

 .. code-block:: console